 If you are a Single-Member LLC with no employees, you do not need a FEIN.
 You can use your social security number.

-It is important to note, however, if you have Keogh Retirement Plan you are required to have a FEIN.
+If you have Keogh Retirement Plan you are required to have a FEIN.

 Any other business set-up requires a FEIN.
 Additionally, if you are looking for bank financing or are interested in setting up a bank business account, you may be required to have a FEIN.
 Getting a FEIN is free and simple; visit the IRS site to apply for one.

 The W-9 Form is the official IRS form used by a company when they want you to send them your taxpayer identification number (either your social security number or FEIN).
 A business may send you a blank W-9 to fill out if you or your business is hired to provide services.
 Most often, a W-9 Form is sent to independent contractors, consultants, and other self-employed workers.
-Filling out a W-9 is pretty straightforward.
-Just provide your name and social security number, or the name and FEIN of your business.
+Filling out a W-9 is straightforward.
+Just provide your name and social security number or the name and FEIN of your business.

 Self-employment income generated through the year will definitely have tax implications for you come tax time.
 There are so many individual variables when determining what is owed in personal/business taxes, it is impossible to make a blanket statement.
 For a self-employed individual, most of the time you will be required to pay both your regular income tax and your self-employment tax.
 Tax deductions can lessen the end-of-the-year tax burden.

-Putting away money throughout the year will help with any tax burden due at the end of the year.
+Saving money throughout the year will help with any tax burden due at the end of the year.
 If you know you will owe taxes, you can also prepay your taxes via mail or electronically.

-Disclaimer:I am not a tax specialist or licensed tax attorney.
+I am not a tax specialist or licensed tax attorney.
 The information provided here should be used as a general guide.
 For specific questions about your own taxes, please consult a tax specialist or refer to the official IRS publications.